joe-costlow/mvpsample/README.md

 MVPSample is my first attempt to utilize MVP architecture in an application.
 It will be a test application for new features, while using MVP architecture.

+#### 2018-Mar-04
+In-memory data storage added to allow for data persistence of the list and searched GitHub user across orientation changes and back navigation from the second screen.

 #### 2018-Feb-26
 At this point, the application utilizes Retrofit 2 to make a call to the GitHub API.
 The response from the call is used to load the repositories of searched user.